diasurgical/devilution/README.md

 Sorry, but no. This project is time consuming enough as it is, and it's just a hobby.
 > I think that's about all, but is Devilution even legal?

 That's a tricky question.
 Under the DMCA, reverse-engineering has exceptions for the purpose of documentation and interoperability.
 Devilution provides the necessary documentation needed to achieve the latter.
-However, it falls into an entirely grey area.
+However, it falls into an entirely gray area.
 The real question is whether or not Blizzard deems it necessary to take action.

 # Credits
 - [sanctuary](https://github.com/sanctuary) - extensively documenting Diablo's game engine